- NDA to BLA eCTD Transition Instruction to Industry (PDF - 90 KB)

 - Submissions for promotional materials for human prescription drug

 - Electronic submissions must use the version of eCTD currently supported by FDA, which is specified in the FDA Data Standards Catalog on the Study Data Standards Resources page.
 Updates to the standard will be announced on the FDA website and published in the Federal Register.
 The notices will include the date on which the new versions will go into effect.

-- For a listing of Specifications, Supportive Files, M1 versions 1.3 and 2.3 documents related to eCTD, please refer to eCTD Submission Standards (XLS - 57KB) or eCTD Submission Standards (PDF - 91KB).
+- For a listing of Specifications, Supportive Files, and versions related to eCTD, please refer to eCTD Submission Standards (XLS - 57KB) or eCTD Submission Standards (PDF - 91KB).

 FDA Extends Compliance Date for Submitting DMF Type lll in eCTD format

 The FDA extended the compliance date for submitting DMF Type lll in eCTD format to May 5, 2020.
 See the FDA guidance document for additional information on the compliance date and FDA’s Drug Master File page for additional information on DMFs.

 FDA plans to accept eCTD sequences with an eCTD submission type of “REMS Supplement” in the future.
 Implementation date is TBD.
 See submission-type.xml and M1 Specifications (located in the eCTD Submission Standards) for details.